 Many natural mama bloggers recommend Ina May Gaskin’s book Ina May’s Guide To Childbirth as the Bible on natural childbirth and birth without fear.

 I’m going to go against the grain here and say I was rather nonplussed by it.
 I found it a very dry read as well as unhelpfully US-centric.
-She was often talking about things that simply didn’t apply to me e.g. the US medical system and it was difficult to find where the value was.
+She was often talking about things that simply didn’t apply to me e.g. the US medical system and it was difficult to find where the value was as someone in the UK.
 That said, it does have some powerful birth stories, useful natural childbirth techniques and some fascinating information about what happens to the body during labour.